-Risk-b Risk-based Approach to Cyber Security

-Steps Description

-1. Define the system Determine the type, value and security

-objectives for the system based on an assessment

-~ 1 1 of the impact if it were to be compromised.

-2. Select controls Select controls for the system and tailor them to

-achieve desired security objectives.

-3. Implement controls Implement controls for the system and its

-operating environment.

-4. Assess controls Assess controls for the system and its operating

-environment to determine if they have been

-implemented correctly and are operating as

-intended.

-5. Authorize the Authorize the system to operate based on the

-system acceptance of the security risks associated with

-its operation.

-6. Monitor the system Monitor the system, and associated cyber

-threats, security risks and controls, on an

-ongoing basis.
+- Define the system Determine the type, value and security objectives for the system based on an assessment of the impact if it were to be compromised.
+Risk assessment Select controls for the system and tailor them to achieve desired security objectives. - 4.
+Implement Implement controls for the system and its operating environment. controls - 5.
+Assess controls for the system and its operating environment to determine if they have been implemented correctly and are operating as intended. - 6.
+Authorize the system to operate based on the acceptance of the system security risks associated with its operation. - 7.
+Monitor the system, and associated cyber threats, security risks and controls, on an ongoing basis. - 8.
+Reporting Collate audit findings and make recommendations for change or improvement, including recommendations for addressing residual risks or identified weaknesses not mitigated by controls.

-Understanding the organization's approach to cyber security supports a risk-based approach to the audit.
+Understanding the organization's approach to cybersecurity supports a risk-based approach to the audit.
 It allows the audit to focus on important areas that are valuable to the organization.
-The audit can focus on systems and information assets that the organization should protect, and the level of protection the organization should be implementing.
-The following considerations can assist with further enhancing the audit scope.
+The audit can focus on systems and information assets that the organization should protect, and the level of protection the organization should be implementing for stronger security controls.
+The following considerations can assist with further enhancing the audit scope: